Vinaypnaidu/CIFAR-10/README.md

 # CIFAR-10 Image Classification

 The CIFAR-10 dataset is a good starting point for your deep learning journey, this notebook is written to help beginners learn how to train a ConvNet using PyTorch for image classification on the CIFAR-10 dataset.
-It goes through the details about how to write a custom dataset class, the model and the trainer class.
+It goes through the details about how to write a custom dataset class, the model and the training loop.

 ### Importing Packages
 Start by importing all the necessary packages.
 They are imported separately because the jupyter notebook kernel dies sometimes when we import all the packages at once.